felipesalvadordev/aws-eks-deploy-github-actions/README.md

         click on secrets and variables
 6. Test application by getting the dns name and going to a web browser

-Clean up: Run: eksctl delete cluster --name salvadorcluster
+Clean up: Run eksctl delete cluster --name salvadorcluster

 Image running on EKS: